11 royal residences: the palaces and houses that the British royal family call home

-Balmoral Castle is the Scottish home of the Queen Elizabeth II.
+Balmoral Castle was the Scottish home of the Queen Elizabeth II, and it is in this very home that she passed away on 8 September 2022.
 The private residence, originally purchased by Queen Victoria, reportedly sits on 50,000 acres with 150 total buildings.

 The majestic architecture is typical of the Scottish Baronial period.
-It is used as the private residence of the Queen and her family – they often take residence in the castle each summer.
+Before her death, it was used as the private residence of the Queen and her family.

 The home largely remains unchanged since the home was purchased by Prince Albert for Queen Victoria in 1852.
 The castle sits on the 20,000-hectacre Balmoral estate in Royal Deeside.